getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 })
 ```

-The two parts commented out above are written out here with more detail.
+The two parts commented out above are written out below with more detail.
 Each
 time we get a message, we're going to copy it, note the telemetry data, send the
 message on to the actual client, and provide the copied buffer and telemetry to
 a callback.